-- 3. What Is an Endpoint?
+- 1. What is an Endpoint?

-- 5. Types of Endpoint Security
+- 3. Types of Endpoint Security

-- 6. Essential Endpoint Security Solution Features
+- 6. Key Endpoint Security Challenges

-- 7. Integrating Endpoint Security with XDR
+- 7. Advanced Endpoint Security Strategies

-- 8. Endpoint Security for Remote Work and IoT
+- 8. Steps for Implementing Endpoint Security

-- 11. How to Measure Endpoint Security
+- 10. How to Measure Endpoint Security

-- 14. Endpoint Security FAQs
+- 12. Endpoint Security FAQs

-- What Is an Endpoint?
+- What is an Endpoint?

 - Types of Endpoint Security

-- Essential Endpoint Security Solution Features
+- Why Endpoint Security Matters

-- Integrating Endpoint Security with XDR
+- Key Endpoint Security Challenges

-- The Evolution of Endpoint Security Solutions
+- Advanced Endpoint Security Strategies

 - How to Measure Endpoint Security